Key Trading Terms and Concepts

 Bid

-• The bid price is the current market price at which you can sell an asset.
+- The current market price at which you can sell an asset.

 Price Corridor